John Wahl

-John Wahl (born 1986) is an American political strategist and butterfly breeder who is currently the incumbent chair of the Alabama Republican Party, serving since 2021.
-In January 2023, he was elected as a vice chair of the Republican National Committee, representing the RNC's southern region.
-Wahl is the youngest Republican State Party Chairman in the United States.
-In 2024, he was also elected Chairman of the Alabama Public Library Service (APLS) by his fellow board members.
+Nehemiah Ezekiel "John" Wahl (born 1986) is an American politician and butterfly breeder who served as chairman of the Alabama Republican Party from 2021 to 2026.
+In January 2023, he was elected as a vice-chair of the Republican National Committee, representing the RNC's southern region.
+Wahl was the youngest Republican state party chair in the United States during his tenure.
+In 2024, he was also elected chair of the Alabama Public Library Service by his fellow board members.
+Wahl is the Republican nominee for the 2026 Alabama lieutenant gubernatorial election.

 Early life and career

 Wahl was born in Athens, Alabama.
 He is the brother of Noah Wahl, a fellow political strategist and the current chair of the Limestone County Republican Party.
-As a teenager, Wahl was a door-to-door campaigner for the Republican Party.
+As a teenager, Wahl was a door-to-door grassroots activist for the Republican Party.
 Wahl was later a part of WT&S Consulting, a political consulting and polling firm associated with the Alabama Republican Party.
 He was also the chair of Stop the Small Business Tax PAC, a political action committee that defeated a local property tax increase in Athens.

 By trade, Wahl is a butterfly farmer and operates a farm in western Limestone County, a business he started when he was still in high school.
 Butterflies bred on Wahl's farm have supplied various zoos, botanical gardens, and exhibits across the country with over 40,000 butterflies annually.
 Wahl has also served on the board of the International Butterfly Breeders Association.
 Wahl's farm has been featured by various media outlets seeking to cover the niche industry of butterfly farming, including Mental Floss, Simply Southern TV, and Smarter Every Day.
-Wahl describes the industry as one of the "most beautiful" job opportunities, which he contrasts with his work in politics.
+Wahl describes the industry as one of the "most beautiful" job opportunities, which he contrasts with his work as a politician.

-Politics and Alabama Republican Party
+Political career

 Wahl held senior roles in multiple state and local campaigns before becoming actively involved with the Alabama Republican Party.
 In the 2012 election cycle, Wahl was selected to serve as field director for the Alabama Republican Party.
 Two years later, he was elected to the party's State Executive Committee.
 Following the 2016 election cycle, Wahl was chosen as the vice chairman for the Alabama Republican Party's division for the 5th congressional district.
 In 2019, Wahl was elected as senior vice chairman of the party at the executive committee's winter meeting.
-He defeated Bill Harris from Autauga County for the seat.

 During the 2020 United States presidential election, Wahl was one of Alabama's nine Electoral College representatives supporting President Donald J. Trump.
 He also played a senior role on Tommy Tuberville's successful campaign for U.S. Senate, and later served on Senator Tuberville's transition team in Washington, D.C.
 When Terry Lathan announced that she would not seek another term as chair of the Alabama Republican Party, Wahl ran and won the Chairmanship to replace her on February 27, 2021.
-Wahl said that, as party chair, he would focus on tax relief, secure borders and winning elections, as well as a strong military for his main agenda points.
+Wahl said that, as party chair, he would focus on tax relief, border security, election integrity, and pushing back on socialism as some of his main priorities.